sourcery-ai/sourcery-analytics/docs/source/metrics.rst

 See :py:mod:`.method_length`

 Most style guides will tell you to keep your functions short.
-There are several good reasons to encourage short functions:
+There are many good reasons to encourage short functions, including:

 * by focusing on a single idea, they are easier to understand
 * because they are easy to reason about, they are easier to compose together into more powerful functions